You can use the Map

 // }

-Finally, you can also convert a JavaScript object into a map object with values using the Object.entries()
+Additionally, you can convert a JavaScript object into a map object with values using the Object.entries()

 method: